Brenda Lee, Founder and President

 Odile Fazioni, Vice President

-Blair is our leader for the Community Fruit Rescue efforts.
+Blair is BBC’s representative for the Community Fruit Rescue efforts.
 She helps lead hundreds of harvests throughout Boulder.
 By doing this, we are significantly reducing one of the main attractants that lure bears into town.

 2014: Bear Protection Ordinance is passed unanimously by Boulder City Council